ravikant-diwakar/Travel-App/README.md

 ## Usage

-Once the development server is running, you can access the application at `http://localhost:3000`.
-The application includes several pages and components to explore.
+After starting the development server, access the application at `http://localhost:3000`.
+The application includes several pages and components for exploration.

 ## Project Structure

-The project structure is organized as follows:
+The project is organized as follows:

 ```
 xploreworld/